Home Ownership Program

-Habitat’s path to homeownership is a long-term partnership and commitment between Fauquier Habitat for Humanity and homeowners.
+Habitat’s path to homeownership is a long-term partnership and commitment between Fauquier Habitat for Humanity and its partner families.
 The application process takes an average of three to four months, and the typical timeframe between approval for homeownership and purchase of a home is between 18 to 24 months.

 But while it takes hard work, time and dedication, the benefits are clear:

-Affordability - Your monthly mortgage payments are kept affordable—at or below 30% of your household income.
+Affordability - Your monthly mortgage payments are kept affordable.

 Training – Our homebuyer education courses help prepare you for the responsibilities of homeownership.

 Post-purchase support - Habitat provides resources for you after you purchase your home.
 This support includes things like home maintenance advice, helping you connect with your local community and providing guidance with finances after buying your home.

 Are you eligible to apply for Habitat for Humanity's partnership program?